tak-bro/aicommit2/README.md

 aicommit2 config set timeout=20000 # 20s
 ```

+> **Note**: Each AI provider has its own default timeout value, and if the configured timeout is less than the provider's default, the setting will be ignored.

 ##### temperature

 The temperature (0.0-2.0) is used to control the randomness of the output